Kong/kong-dist-cloudformation/README.md

 This CloudFormation template helps you model and set up Kong's resources in AWS easily.

+Note: For Kong's version older than 0.4.2 switch to tag 1.0.0

 ## Summary

 You have option to chose between two templates: